-- However a recent Cochrane review concluded that topical pimecrolimus is less effective than moderate and potent corticosteroids and 0.1% tacrolimus, and that the therapeutic role of topical pimecrolimus is uncertain due to the absence of key comparisons with mild corticosteroids.
+- However, a Cochrane review concluded that topical pimecrolimus is less effective than moderate and potent corticosteroids and 0.1% tacrolimus and that the therapeutic role of topical pimecrolimus is uncertain due to the absence of key comparisons with mild corticosteroids.

 - Topical tacrolimus is recommended for moderate-to-severe atopic eczema in adults and children aged over 2 years.